nrmarzo/EatsTime-old-/README.md

 Who will use the system?

-The Food Delivery System will mainly be used by students, single people, young workers, small companies, and generally people looking to order food.
+Eat's Time will mainly be used by students, single people, young workers, small companies, and generally people looking to order food.

 What is the expected use of the system?